dotnize/badi-server/CONTRIBUTING.md

 ## Creating a new branch

 For general tasks, use your last name as the branch name.
-For specific & experimental changes, use a descriptive branch name following the format `lastname/branchname`.

--   e.g. `ursonal`, `sagmon/fix-cookies`, `tampus`, or `ursonal/auth`

 1. Switch to `main` branch:
     ```sh